Thriving Under Stress:

 The adapt strong mindset says, “life will never get easier, but I can get better and stronger.”
 Better at handling stress, better at being patient, listening and caring for my body and better in my relationships, more disciplined, etc. The emphasis is on us stepping up, which puts a healthy pressure on us and allows us to rise up and truly improve our lives.

 Adapting well to stress begins with your mindset.
 Most people are focusing too much on their stress and worry about all the uncertainties in their life.
-To thrive under stress you must have confidence that you can overcome the hurdle.
+To be in a state of thriving under stress you must have confidence that you can overcome the hurdle.
 We call this “thinking strong,” as you will improve your mental, emotional and physical strength merely by thinking differently.

-Developing prayers and affirmative statements that instill hope can infuse you with new found energy that helps you think more creatively and innovatively about the unique challenge.
+Developing prayers and affirmative statements that instill hope can infuse you with new found energy that helps you think more creatively about the unique challenge.
 Overtime, this will help you deal with stressors and challenges more effectively, which will give you confidence in most every area of life.
+There is no better feeling than when you are truly thriving no matter the circumstances in your life.

 The Power of Visualization: